Displaced Tibial Plateau Fracture

 The recovery process varies based on the severity of the fracture and the treatment method.
 Key aspects of recovery include:

-• Gradual weight-bearing: Patients typically begin putting weight on the leg after 3 months, depending on healing progress.
+• Gradual weight-bearing: Patients typically begin putting weight on the leg after 3 months, depending on the healing progress.

 Dr. Szerlip provides personalized recovery plans to help patients regain full knee function.
 His expertise in knee injuries ensures the best possible outcome for every patient.